 - Avoid gatherings with friends and family.

-Since these guidelines will be in place for some time it’s highly recommended to postpone your wedding for the safety of vulnerable members of your family and friends, and the wider community.
+Since these guidelines will be in place for some time it’s highly recommended to change your plans in line with what will make your memories of your wedding the happiest they can be.
+The two best options are to have either a micro-wedding or elopement or to postpone to 2022 for the safety of vulnerable members of your family and friends, and the wider community.

-It’s terrible news and we really feel your distress here at Fern so we want to repeat that we will do whatever we possibly can to help support you though this.
+It’s terrible news and we really feel your distress here at Fern so we want to repeat that we will do whatever we possibly can to help support you through this.

 Firstly, don’t panic.
 The wedding industry is made up of wonderful and supportive people and we know exactly how you will feel about making this decision.
 We’ve tried to order this list to be the most efficient way to approach the problem.

 - If you have wedding insurance contact them and find out what support they offer you.

 - Contact your venue and find out what dates they can offer.